fatterx/android_hidden_api/README.md

 # android_hidden_api

+## What

-mock Android hidden system api, so that you can use it directly in your Android app
+this project we mock Android hidden system api, so that you can use it directly in your Android app

+## Why

 Technically, you can not use `ActivityThread.currentApplication()` method in your application,

-because Android Team removed `ActivityThread.class` and other classes / methods / fields annotated by

-@hide when packing Android.jar.
+because Android Team removed `ActivityThread.class` and other classes / methods / fields annotated by @hide when packing Android.jar.
 That's a very tricky way.

-When you write `ActivityThread.currentApplication()` in your code,

-your IDE and compiler will complaint **"Can't find ActivityThread"**.
+When you write `ActivityThread.currentApplication()` in your code, your IDE and compiler will complaint **"Can't find ActivityThread"**.

 But, what if we still want to use?